 Handling Customer Complaint #4 Get the Facts Right

-After you listen to the voice of the customer, take the initiative in understanding the facts.
+After you listen to the voice of the customer, take the initiative to understand the facts.
 You can employ online survey tools to run a survey that’ll help to gauge the level of damage that has been done.
-Do not give scripted replies to your customer’s questions as it will irk them more.
-Use it as an opportunity to build a genuine conversation and make sure that the customer trusts you after the end of this transaction.
+Do not give scripted replies to your customer’s questions, as it will irk them more.
+Use it as an opportunity to build a genuine conversation and ensure that the customer trusts you after the end of this transaction.

 Handling Customer Complaint #5 Keep Your Calm

-Remember when a customer is agitated and demands an answer from you, it is never personal, they are unhappy with the company’s products and you are the brand’s ambassador to them.
-Any action by you against the company’s policies can make your employer look bad and it is could balloon into a case of bad PR too.
-Be professional in your approach and don’t get defensive.
+Remember, when a customer is agitated and demands an answer from you, it is never personal; they are unhappy with the company’s products, and you are the brand’s ambassador.
+Any action by you against the company’s policies can make your employer look bad, and it could balloon into a case of bad PR, too.
+Be professional in your approach, and don’t get defensive.

 1. Uber

 One of the world’s fastest-growing startups, Uber is a life-saver for millions around the world that helps us hail a cab from the convenience of our mobile phones.
 But a spate of strategically flawed moves and bad handling of PR has made it look like a villain.
-An ex-Uber employee published an essay about the culture of sexism and harassment at Uber- this is where the issues began to happen to the company if you look at it in a chronological order.
-A highly-viral video of Uber’s then CEO berating an Uber driver sparked a row.
-There were a lot of sexual harassment cases filed by customers from different parts of the world too, which added to the hatred and the subsequent mismanagement of all of this meant that Travis Kalanick had to unceremoniously resign.
+An ex-Uber employee published an essay about the culture of sexism and harassment at Uber- this is where the issues began to happen to the company if you look at it in chronological order.
+A highly viral video of Uber’s then-CEO berating an Uber driver sparked a row.
+There were a lot of sexual harassment cases filed by customers from different parts of the world too, which added to the hatred, and the subsequent mismanagement of all of this meant that Travis Kalanick had to resign unceremoniously.

 How did Uber handle all of this, including customer complaints?

 Travis Kalanick had to apologize publicly.
 For lacking in corporate responsibility, the company even lost its license to operate in London.
-A lot of its executives resigned from their jobs including Travis.
-The customers had no means to contact a CS executive immediately thus making the customers angry for its apathy.
+A lot of its executives resigned from their jobs, including Travis.
+The customers had no means to contact a CS executive immediately, thus making the customers angry for their apathy.

 What should Uber have done to handle the customer complaint better?

-Setting aside other factors like corporate compliance, sexual harassment issue, and Travis’ public gaffe because it does not come under the purview of this article, there is so much that Uber could have done in terms of its customer service.
+Setting aside other factors like corporate compliance, sexual harassment issues, and Travis’ public gaffe because it does not come under the purview of this article, there is so much that Uber could have done regarding its customer service.
 Set up a team to handle such harassment cases.
 Make sure there is a separate call center dedicated to that and create processes so that a complaint is forwarded immediately to the law enforcement authorities as well.

-Making sure that there is a phone number using which a customer riding in an Uber is able to immediately connect to a representative from the company in cases of an emergency.
-Uber should also tie up with local service agents who can handle any kind of emergencies.
-This will not increase the customer’s trust with the brand, women will feel safe getting on an Uber.
-Before they get into a contract with a driver, not only should their credentials be verified, they should also be given sensitivity training that covers cultural, gender and stereotype issues.
+Make sure that there is a phone number using which a customer riding in an Uber can immediately connect to a representative from the company in case of an emergency.
+Uber should also tie up with local service agents who can handle any kind of emergency.
+This will not increase the customer’s trust in the brand, women will feel safe getting on an Uber.
+Before they get into a contract with a driver, not only should their credentials be verified, but they should also be given sensitivity training that covers cultural, gender, and stereotype issues.

 2. Bank of America

-The reputation of banks is not exactly philanthropically strong, they are known to ‘swindle’ the money of its customers.
-In fact, this decision was not implemented yet and it was only an internal memo whose contents were leaked which caused such a furor among its customers.
-A market research study by American Customer Satisfaction Index (ACSI) says that customers are moving from larger banks to smaller banks, and to introduce a fee like this in such a situation might not have been entirely thought through.
+The reputation of banks is not exactly philanthropically strong; they are known to ‘swindle’ the money of their customers.
+In fact, this decision was not implemented yet, and it was only an internal memo whose contents were leaked which caused such a furor among its customers.
+A market research study by the American Customer Satisfaction Index (ACSI) says that customers are moving from larger banks to smaller banks, and introducing a fee like this in such a situation might not have been entirely thought through.
 After a lot of backlashes, they finally decided to drop the fee.

 The sad reality is that this outburst from its customers didn’t stop them from introducing other fees later in the year.
 Some of this fees included a charge for not engaging in online banking or not keeping a minimum balance as stipulated and so on.